Top Tips to Staying Safe

 - Make sure your house is secure

 Don’t make it easy for a thief to help themselves to your possessions.
-Make sure outside doors are fitted with a Yale type lock and five lever mortise deadlock.
-Fit any vulnerable downstairs windows with key-operated locks.
+Make sure outside doors all have working and adequate locks.
+Fit any vulnerable downstairs windows with key-operated locks as well.

 - Be extra wary of your car or bike

 Bike: Invest in a good quality bicycle lock and use it.
-Leave your bike in designated public bike areas that are well-lit, and lock it to something immoveable.
+Leave your bike in designated, well-lit public bike areas and lock it to something immoveable.
 Lock it at home too, if you keep it in a garage or halls of residence – around half of bikes stolen are taken from the owner’s home.

 Car: Immobilise your car whenever you leave it even for a few minutes.
 Think about where you park.
-Stealing from vehicles is a major problem and you should routinely remove your CD player and sat nav and store them in a safe place.
+Stealing from vehicles is a major problem and you should routinely remove any gadgets or electronics, such as sat nav, and store them in a safe place.

 - Keep personal details safe

 Don’t leave yourself vulnerable to identity theft or be casual with your personal details.
 Keep a safe record of info e.g. driving licence, passport details.
 Some banks and credit card companies offer a registration service but it is often chargeable.
 Be suspicious of calls or messages that ask for any personal information, passwords, PIN numbers of account details.
 Do not give out such information unless you are 100% sure of the validity of the request.
-Destroy papers carrying bank details, keep your receipts when necessary and destroy them, and destroy old cards by cutting through the chip and magnetic strip.
+Destroy papers carrying bank details, as well as your kept receipts, and destroy old cards by cutting through the chip and magnetic strip.
 If you lose your card, contact your bank straight away.